A child's legal rights At a glance

 What is a child?

-However there are a number of different laws across the UK that specify age limits in different circumstances.
-These include child protection; age of consent; and age of criminal responsibility.
+There are also different laws across the UK that specify age limits for young people in different circumstances.
+These include leaving school; leaving care; the age of consent; and the age of criminal responsibility.

 What the law says about children working